|

 quarter century (the other being IBM's mainframe OS/MFT/MVT/MVS/).

-- See also a UNIX history chart that I co-developed
+- See also this UNIX "family tree" history chart that I co-developed

 -